Employment Law Solutions

 Here are some of the many employment law issues we can help you with.

 Wrongful Termination.
 This includes termination based on discrimination or retaliation for reporting discrimination.
 It also includes actions taken in reprisal for reporting sexual harassment, taking medical leave, or filing for workers compensation benefits.
+In some situations, termination of a shareholder employee can give rise to a claim as well.

 Sexual Harassment.
 We have handled complaints of direct sexual harassment.
 We also handle claims arising from behavior that creates a hostile work environment.